Ch3ster8/DT2_Assignment_3/README.md

 # References
   ### These are completely free to use in any project of your choosing (yes, also commercially):
    * “KayKit: Halloween Bits.”
 Itch.io, 2024, [halloween-bits](kaylousberg.itch.io/halloween-bits).
 Accessed 9 Nov.
 2024.
    * “KayKit - Character Pack: Skeletons by Kay Lousberg.”
 Itch.io, [kaykit-skeletons](kaylousberg.itch.io/kaykit-skeletons).
+Accessed 9 Nov.
+2024.